railsjazz/rails_live_reload/README.md

 This is the simplest and probably the most robust way to add live reloading to your Rails app.

-Just add the gem and thats it, now you have a live reloading.
-No 3rd party dependencies.
+Just add the gem and thats it, now you have a live reloading. **You don't need anything other than this gem for live reloading to work**.

 Works with: